Wednesday Martin: Reception

 In May 2013, several articles were published about the practice of hiring disabled guides to avoid lines at Disney World, which Martin uncovered during her research for Primates of Park Avenue.
-On May 16, 2015, The New York Times published an essay by Martin in the Sunday Review section, titled Poor Little Rich Women, prior to the publication of her book Primates of Park Avenue.
+On May 16, 2015, The New York Times published an essay by Martin in the Sunday Review section, titled "Poor Little Rich Women", prior to the publication of her book Primates of Park Avenue.
 The article received coverage from numerous media outlets, in particular the concept of financial rewards called "wife bonuses", which Martin reported some Upper East Side wives receive from their husbands for superior domestic performance.
-Following the essay, commentary appeared in the New York Post and Page Six, arguing both for and against Martin's account of wife bonuses.
 The New York Times characterized Martin's description of wife bonuses as "disputed".

+In 2015, the New York Post claimed to have found multiple factual discrepancies with Martin's memoir Primates of Park Avenue.
+In response, Simon & Schuster promised to add a note by Martin to subsequent editions of the book, clarifying that some chronologies and details were changed.

 Personal life

-Martin is married to Joel Moser, a lawyer, financier, chief executive officer and adjunct professor at Columbia University, with whom she has two sons, one born in 2001 and the other in 2007.
+Martin is married to Joel Moser, a lawyer, financier, chief executive officer, and adjunct professor at Columbia University, with whom she has two sons, one born in 2001 and the other in 2007.
 She has two step-daughters, children of Moser's first marriage.